MessagePack-CSharp/MessagePack-CSharp/README.md

 Many built-in formatters exists under `MessagePack.Formatters`.
 Your custom types are usually automatically supported with the built-in type resolvers that generate new `IMessagePackFormatter<T>` types on-the-fly using dynamic code generation.
 See our [AOT code generation](#aot) support for platforms that do not support this.

-However, some types - especially those provided by third party libraries or the runtime itself, cannot be appropriately annotated, and contractless serialization would produce inefficient or even wrong results.
+However, some types - especially those provided by third party libraries or the runtime itself - cannot be appropriately annotated, and contractless serialization would produce inefficient or even wrong results.
 To take more control over the serialization of such custom types, write your own `IMessagePackFormatter<T>` implementation.
 Here is an example of such a custom formatter implementation.
 Note its use of the primitive API that is described in the next section.